Essential Information for Instructors

 Desk Copies of Textbooks and Textbook Orders

 The GSU Guide to First-Year Writing (Fountainhead) is required for all composition courses.
 In addition, each year the Lower Division Directors (through a survey of instructors) decide on a list of possible supplemental texts to use for composition as well as texts for literature courses.
-Desk copies for each course are available from Kristen Ruccio in 25 Park Place (2411).
+Desk copies for each course are available from Julie Fowkes in office 2240 in 25 Park Place.
 We have requested enough desk copies for you to take one for each default text you are actually using.
-Other books to look through for ideas and additional readings for students are located in the Troy Moore Library and Kristen’s office.
+Other books to look through for ideas and additional readings for students are located in the Troy Moore Library and Julie’s office.
 All instructors must place an order with Christian Burton, the front office manager, by the deadline each semester.
 Look for an email from the manager about deadlines and forms.
 You do not need to list the First Year Guide; it has already been ordered for all 1101 and 1102 sections.

 In addition, you should know that your textbook order goes to the main bookstore and then is shared with the other GSU bookstore, Georgia Bookstore.
 Your students need to know that if one bookstore does not have your book in stock, the other one may.
 However, they can use their Hope Scholarship award or anticipated financial aid only at the main (University) bookstore.
 Many students are ordering books online, so make sure that they are getting the correct editions.

 Also, if you are putting together a course packet or using a text not on the list of suggested texts, please check with Dr. Lopez before you order the books for your classes.
 To request approval, please email Dr. Lopez to set up an appointment and bring in a sample syllabus and a copy of the texts you wish to use.
 Important: If you opt to use non-default texts, you must secure approval from Dr. Lopez BEFORE book orders are due, not when it’s close to or after the start of the semester.